-Inc. Magazine had a great story the other day on the founder of Buckyballs.
-Buckyballs were essentially like Lego except made from magnetic balls.
-In 2009 the founder, Craig Zucker, started by importing just $2000 worth of Buckyballs from China, eventually growing it into a $18mil/year business.
+Inc. Magazine had a great story the other day about the founder of Buckyballs.
+Buckyballs were essentially like Lego except they are made from magnetic balls.
+In 2009, the founder, Craig Zucker, started by importing just $2000 worth of Buckyballs from China, eventually growing it into a $18-million-a-year business.

 The problem was the magnetic balls could be deadly if swallowed, something children were prone to do.
 There were dozens of very serious injuries from kids digesting the balls.
 Even with the appropriate product labelling, the Consumer Product Safety Commission insisted Zucker stop selling the balls.
-Eventually things got heated between the two parties with the end result being Buckyballs shut up shop and the Consumer Product Safety Commission suing Zucker for millions.
+Eventually, things got heated between the two parties resulting in Buckyballs’ closure and the Consumer Product Safety Commission suing Zucker for millions.

 Dave Bryant has been importing from China for over 10 years and has started numerous product brands.
 He sold his multi-million dollar ecommerce business in 2016 and create another 7-figure business within 18 months.
 He’s also a former Amazon warehouse employee of one week.